remel19/recipe-app/README.md

 # Intro To React Workshop

+**Note: This app and README.md was inspired from Eric Vicenti's [Intro to React workshop](https://github.com/ericvicenti/intro-to-react) - weather app.**

 This is an Intro to React Workshop.

 By the end of the workshop, we will have a simple recipe app: